OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Introduction

 \section{Introduction}

-With the {breakthroughs in AI and advances in computer hardware (e.g., GPUs and TPUs) in recent decades, applications of computer vision have permeated our daily lives, ranging from face recognition systems to autonomous driving technologies.} Among all the day-to-day computer vision applications, a fundamental building block is the task of image classification, where given an image, an algorithm needs to recognize the object content inside the image.
+Classification is a fundamental task with numerous real-world applications, from medical diagnosis~\citep{abhisheka2024recent} to natural language processing~\citep{kowsari2019text} and object recognition~\citep{zou2023object}.
+In recent years, a wealth of pre-trained classifiers has become accessible, both online and offline, at varying costs.
+For instance, Google’s Facial Detection service~\citep{CloudVisionPricing} charges \$1.50 per 1,000 images, providing developers with a reliable solution for face recognition.
+Simultaneously, a variety of open-source models, such as ResNet~\citep{he2016deep}, Vision Transformer~\citep{dosovitskiy2020image}, and Swin Transformer~\citep{liu2021swin}, have been made available for developers to integrate into their services.

-The task of image classification has a long history in the computer vision literature.
-Before the emergence of deep learning, people mainly focused on designing handcrafted features or descriptors for images, such as HOG~\citep{dalal2005histograms} and SIFT~\citep{lowe2004distinctive}.
-With the growing capability of deep learning models, many neural network architectures including convolutional neural networks (CNNs)~\citep{lecun1998gradient} and Transformers~\citep{vaswani2017attention} have been proposed, e.g., AlexNet~\citep{krizhevsky2012imagenet}, ResNet~\citep{he2016deep}, Vision Transformer~\citep{dosovitskiy2020image}, and Swin Transformer~\citep{liu2021swin}.
-Though larger neural network models are equipped with higher capacity, they often come with higher costs as well, e.g., hardware usage and latency (time), for both training and {inference}.
-This can potentially impose an enormous cost on both end users of image classification services and the service providers (e.g., Google\footnote{https://cloud.google.com/prediction}, Amazon\footnote{https://aws.amazon.com/machine-learning}, and Microsoft\footnote{https://studio.azureml.net}).
-In response to this challenge, there has been a notable surge in interest directed towards the development of smaller, cost-effective image classifiers, e.g., MobileNet~\citep{howard2017mobilenets}, where depthwise separable convolutions are used to trade classification accuracy for efficiency.
-However, empirical evaluations conducted in~\citep{su2018robustness}, as well as our own independent assessment (see \Cref{fig:accuracy_size_classifier}), consistently indicate that smaller models tend to exhibit a gap in classification accuracy compared to their larger counterparts.
+On the one hand, empirical evaluations conducted in~\citep{su2018robustness} and our independent assessment (see \Cref{fig:accuracy_size_classifier}), consistently indicate that smaller/cheaper models tend to exhibit a gap in classification accuracy compared to their larger counterparts.
+On the other \ddj{hand}, though larger neural models are equipped with higher capacity, they often come with higher costs, e.g., hardware usage and latency, for both training and inference.
+This can potentially impose an enormous cost on both end users of classification services and the service providers (e.g., Google\footnote{https://cloud.google.com/prediction}, Amazon\footnote{https://aws.amazon.com/machine-learning}, and Microsoft\footnote{https://studio.azureml.net}).